 For purposes of evaluating operating performance and allocating resources, we have organized our company by operating segments.
 See note 15 to our consolidated financial statements included elsewhere in this annual report.
-For financial statement reporting purposes, we aggregate the segments that meet the criteria for aggregation as set forth in SFAS No. 131, "Disclosures about Segments of an Enterprise and Related Information," or SFAS 131.
-We have separately reported our auto claims segment (or WNS Assistance), as it does not meet the aggregation criteria under SFAS 131.
-Accordingly, pursuant to SFAS 131, we have two reportable segments: WNS Global BPO and WNS Auto Claims BPO.
+For financial statement reporting purposes, we aggregate the segments that meet the criteria for aggregation as set forth in ASC 280 on "Segmental Reporting".
+We have separately reported our Auto Claims BPO segment, as it does not meet the aggregation criteria under ASC 280.
+Accordingly, pursuant to ASC 280, we have two reportable segments: WNS Global BPO and WNS Auto Claims BPO.

-WNS Global BPO is primarily delivered out of our offshore delivery centers in India, Sri Lanka, the Philippines, Romania and Costa Rica.
+WNS Global BPO is primarily delivered out of our offshore delivery centers in Costa Rica, India, the Philippines, Romania and Sri Lanka.
 This segment includes all of our business activities with the exception of WNS Auto Claims BPO.
 WNS Auto Claims BPO is our automobile claims management business which is primarily based in the UK and is part of our BFSI business unit.
 See "Item 4.
 Information on the Company - B. Business Overview - Business Process Outsourcing Service Offerings."
 We report WNS Auto Claims BPO as a separate segment for financial statement reporting purposes since a substantial part of our reported revenue in this business consists of amounts invoiced to our clients for payments made by us to automobile repair centers, resulting in lower long-term gross margins when measured on the basis of revenue, relative to the WNS Global BPO segment.

 Our revenue is generated primarily from providing business process outsourcing services.
 In our WNS Auto Claims BPO segment, we provide both "fault" and "non-fault" repairs.
 For "fault" repairs, we provide claims handling and accident management services, where we arrange for automobile repairs through a network of third party repair centers.
 In our accident management services, we act as the principal in our dealings with the third party repair centers and our clients.
 The amounts we invoice to our clients for payments made by us to third party repair centers is reported as revenue.
 Since we wholly subcontract the repairs to the repair centers, we evaluate our financial performance based on revenue less repair payments to third party repair centers which is a non-GAAP measure.
-We believe that revenue less repair payments for "fault" repairs, revenue including repair payments is used as a primary measure to allocate resources and measure operating performance.
+We believe that revenue less repair payments for "fault" repairs reflects more accurately the value addition of the business process outsourcing services that we directly provide to our clients, For "non-fault" repairs, revenue including repair payments is used as a primary measure to allocate resources and measure operating performance.
 As we provide a consolidated suite of accident management services including credit hire and credit repair for our "non-fault" repairs business, we believe that measurement of that line of business has to be on a basis that includes repair payments in revenue.
 Revenue less repair payments is a non-GAAP measure which is calculated as revenue less payments to repair centers.
 The presentation of this non-GAAP information is not meant to be considered in isolation or as a substitute for our financial results prepared in accordance with US GAAP.
 Our revenue less repair payments may not be comparable to similarly titled measures reported by other companies due to potential differences in the method of calculation.